 Practice Description: Although most existing state/provincial damage prevention legislation does not include reference to federal and state/provincial regulations, it is important to include reference to worker safety and training in the best practices.
 Excavators are required to comply with federal and state/provincial occupational safety and health requirements to protect employees from injury and illness.
-These regulations include reference to training each employee to recognize and avoid unsafe conditions in the work environment and to control or eliminate any hazards or exposures to illness or injury.
+These regulations include reference to training each employee to recognize and avoid unsafe conditions in the work environment, and to control or eliminate any hazards or exposures to illness or injury.
 Therefore, the excavator's crew, as part of its safety training, is informed of the best practices and regulations applicable to the protection of underground facilities.

-- Required by federal and state law - Existing practice by excavators and facility owners/operators
+- · Required by federal and state law - Existing practice by excavators and facility owners/operators

-5-17: Marking Preservation
+5-17: Marking Preservation99/

 Practice Statement: The excavator protects and preserves the staking, marking, or other designation of underground facilities until no longer required for proper and safe excavation.
-The excavator stops excavating and notifies the one call center for re-marks if any facility mark is removed or is no longer visible.
+The excavator stops excavating and notifies the 811 center for re-marks if any facility mark is removed or is no longer visible.

-Practice Description: During long, complex projects, the marks for underground facilities may need to be in place far longer than the locating method is durable.
-Painting, staking, and other marking techniques last only as long as the weather and other variables allow.
-When a mark is no longer visible, but work continues around the facility, the excavator requests a re-mark to ensure the protection of the facility.
+Practice Description: During an excavation project, the marks for underground facilities may need to be in place far longer than the utility marks are durable.
+Painting, staking, and other marking techniques can be compromised by construction activity, weather and unauthorized removal, and last only as long as they are visible.
+When a mark is no longer visible, but work is scheduled to continue around the facility, the excavator requests a re-mark to ensure the protection of the facility.

-• Existing state law, including Ohio
+· Existing state law, including Ohio